Y-Calculus: A Language for Real Matrices Derived from the ZX-Calculus: Introduction

-The converse of soundness is \textit{completeness}.
+The Y-calculus is based on the same complementary observables (Pauli-X and Pauli-Z) as the ZX-calculus.
+To make it universal for real quantum mechanics we axiomatise the Y-rotations which are real rotations.
+Notice that Y-rotations have been axiomatised by Lang and Coecke \cite{trichromatic}, however they use non-real matrices to represent Y-rotations, and they axiomatise Y-rotations together with the X- and Z-rotations, the interactions of the three rotations leading to a combinatorial explosion of the rules of the language which is avoided in the Y-calculus which only deals with Y-rotations.

+One of the main open question for tensor-like languages like the ZX-calculus is the completeness of the language.
 The language would be complete if, for any two diagrams that represent the same matrix, they could be transformed into one-another only using the transformation rules allowed by the language.
 The ZX-Calculus is not complete in general \cite{incompleteness}, but some of its fragments are.
-The $\pi$-fragment and the \frag{2} are both complete \cite{pivoting,pi_2-complete}, but the completeness for the \frag{4} is still an open question, all the more important that, unlike the other two, this fragment is \textit{approximately universal}, meaning that any quantum evolution can be approximated with arbitrarily good precision with this fragment.
+The $\pi$-fragment and the \frag{2} are both complete \cite{pivoting,pi_2-complete}.
+The \frag{4}, unlike the $\pi$- and the \frag{2}, is \emph{approximately universal} \cite{clifford+t}, meaning that any quantum evolution can be approximated with arbitrarily good precision with this fragment.
+Notice that a complete axiomatisation for the \frag{4} has been recently introduced \cite{complete}.

-With the ZX-Calculus, some real transformations can only be obtained by composition of complex ones.
-We define an alternative language, the \reca, that only deals with real matrices, by losing the angles and a node of the ZX-Calculus, and adding another angle-parametrised node.
-We give a set of rules to this language, and prove that three of its non-trivial axioms are not derivable from the others.
-We establish a link between the \frag{2} of the \reca and the $\pi$-fragment of the ZX-Calculus, and thanks to the completeness of the latter, we prove the \frag{2} of the \reca is complete.
+In section \ref{sec:calculus}, we present the ZX-Calculus and define the \reca.
+We give a set of rules to this language, and prove that two of its non-trivial axioms are not derivable from the others (section \ref{sec:minimality}).
+We establish a link between the \frag{2} of the \reca and the $\pi$-fragment of the ZX-Calculus, and thanks to the completeness of the latter, we prove the \frag{2} of the \reca is complete (section \ref{sec:pi_2-completeness}).
+We finally exhibit an interpretation from the \reca to the ZX-Calculus (section \ref{sec:y-to-zx}), which shows the consistency of the two languages, and another interpretation from the ZX-Calculus to the \reca which show they have the same power: ZX-calculus is complete if and only if Y-calculus is complete.

-This link allows us to define a Hadamard node -- present in the ZX-Calculus, but not initially in the \reca -- and a rule of the \reca gives us a hint on a way of generalising this node to any arity.
-We finally exhibit an interpretation from the \reca to the ZX-Calculus, which shows the consistency of the two languages, and another interpretation from the ZX-Calculus to the \reca, which not only demonstrates that any quantum evolution can be efficiently simulated with rebits, but also that we can extract the real and imaginary parts of a ZX-diagram, which also leads to an elegant demonstration of the universality of the \reca.